-- Do not drive up to anyone in front of a fixed object. - Do not allow yourself or other personnel to work from underneath the forks. - Do not allow yourself or other personnel to put any body part between the uprights of the mast. - Do not allow others to ride the forklift while in operation. - Keep your hands and legs inside the forklift cab at all times.
+- Do not drive up to anyone in front of a fixed object. - Do not allow yourself or other personnel to work from underneath the forks. - Do not allow yourself or other personnel to put any body part between the uprights of the mast. - Do not allow other to ride the forklift while in operation. - Always keep your hands and legs inside the forklift cab.